 If an invoice arrives that is lacking supporting documentation, there is a good chance it will have to go into an approval workflow to have someone look at it.
 By avoiding this manual process upfront, invoices can be processed in larger volumes automatically, avoiding human intervention altogether.

-For more information on how you can empower your organization by automating the purchase requisition process, click here.
+For more information on how you can empower your organization with automated purchase requisition automation, click here.

 - Posted In: